Anirudhmx/Siamese_Face_Recognition/README.md

 ### For week wise description refer to the introduction pdf above.

-## For any further querries, feel free to reach out our course Moderators-
+## For any further querries, feel free to reach out -

 * Anirudh: 7499434133
 * Aditya: 9324481748